uodataservices/python-novice-gapminder/episodes/07-reading-tabular.md

 ## Reading Files in Other Directories

-The data for your current project is stored in a file called `microbes.csv`, which is located in a folder called `field_data`.
+Imagine that the data for your current project is stored in a file called `microbes.csv`, which is located in a folder called `field_data`.
 You are doing analysis in a notebook called `analysis.ipynb` in a sibling folder called `thesis`: